MaZderMind/cwa-qr/README.md

 regarding a good time to rotate QR-Codes (i.e. always at 4:00 am) because they will fail so warn people in some important Situations (nightclubs, hotels, night-shift working) **without anyone noticing**.

 To disable rotation of QR-Codes, specify None as the Seed (Default behaviour).

-This Library gives you a utility to allow rotating QR-Codes at a time of day specified by your user:
+The Library also gives you a utility to allow rotating QR-Codes at a given time of the day.
+Please make sure to also integrate some kind of Secret into the seed, to prevent an adversary from calculating  future QR-Codes.
+The Secret *must stay constant* over time, or the resulting QR-Codes will not correctly trigger warnings.

 ```py
 import io